mlr3mbo: Bayesian Optimization in R: Related Work

+Implementations of BO are available in many other languages, for example \texttt{BayesOpt}\cite{martinez-cantin2014} for C++, \texttt{BayesianOptimization} for Julia, and \texttt{bayesopt} in Matlab.
 Various black-box optimization methods have been studied with respect to their tunability and the impact of their configuration parameters on optimization performance.
 Lindauer et al.\ (2019)\cite{lindauer2019} meta-optimized BO using SMAC.
-Moosbauer et al.\ (2023)\cite{moosbauer2022} configured both the optimization algorithm itself and its configuration parameters using an integrated approach.
+Moosbauer et al.\ (2022)\cite{moosbauer2022} configured both the optimization algorithm itself and its configuration parameters using an integrated approach.